neatio-net/old-website/README.md

 Built with Vue.js

-Please use node v14.17.x whe building from source
+Please use node v14.17.x when building from source